thethyka/Odyssey-ROV-Interface/docs/toolkit.md

     - **Manipulator Arm Card** → Includes **"Deploy Arm"** and **"Collect Sample"** buttons.
     - **Science Package Card** → Includes **GuardedActionButton** for the **"Jettison Package"** command.
       - **Guarded Action UX**: This button must require confirmation (e.g. click twice, or confirmation modal).
 The backend expects a plain `JETTISON_PACKAGE` command, so confirmation is a **frontend-only responsibility**.
+  - **Note for Frontend - Command Availability**: The backend does not explicitly state which commands are valid at any given time.
+The frontend is responsible for implementing the UI logic to enable/disable control buttons based on the current system state.
+For example, the "Collect Sample" button should be disabled until `manipulator_arm.status` is 'deployed'.
+This prevents user confusion from clicking a button that does nothing.

 ---